cmu-sei/Polar/docs/README_gitlab.md

    1. `echo '127.0.0.1 rabbitmq' | sudo tee -a /etc/hosts`
    2. `echo '127.0.0.1 neo4j' | sudo tee -a /etc/hosts`

-# Running
+# Running a Local Stack
-## Running NEO4J and RabbitMQ
+## Running a Pub/Sub Broker and a Graph Data Store
+[We currently support Neo4j and RabbitMQ, but intend to expand support for other common infrastructure]

-1. Run `docker compose up` in the development-compose directory and spawn the NEO4J and RabbitMQ servers.
+1. Run `docker compose up` in the gitlab_compose directory [$PROJECT_ROOT/conf/gitlab_compose/](/conf/gitlab_compose/) and spawn the NEO4J and RabbitMQ servers.
 Make sure to auth with your private registry if you're using one.
 2. Access the NEO4J web UI via http://localhost:7474 to configure a password.
 The default user/pass combo is `neo4j:neo4j`. *This will need to be changed before running the rust binaries for the first time.*

 ## Running the Rust Binaries (Using Gitlab Agent)